 Contact form →

 A concrete driveway in Joliet has one job it absolutely has to do: survive Illinois winters.
-Will County's freeze-thaw cycle is not a mild inconvenience for exterior concrete - it's the defining stress that separates a driveway that lasts twenty years from one that starts failing in three.
-Tony has been pouring driveways in Joliet and Will County for over five years.
-He's also seen what happens to the ones poured wrong.
+Will County's freeze-thaw cycle is not a mild inconvenience for exterior concrete - it's the defining stress that separates a well-planned driveway from one that starts showing avoidable distress.
+Tony looks at drainage, support, thickness, joints, access, and cure conditions before the scope is set.

 The mechanism is straightforward.
 Moisture works into concrete through surface pores, cracks, and joints.
 When temperatures drop below freezing, that moisture expands - and it expands with enough force to crack concrete from the inside out.
 One cycle doesn't do much.
 Thirty cycles over three winters does a lot.